Aneesur Rahman Prize

 The Aneesur Rahman Prize for Computational Physics is a prize that has been awarded annually by the American Physical Society since 1993.
-The recipient is chosen for "outstanding achievement in computational physics research".
-The prize is named after Aneesur Rahman (d.
-1987), pioneer of the molecular dynamics simulation method.
+The recipient is chosen for "outstanding achievement in computational physics research" and it is the highest award given by the APS for work in computational physics.
+The prize is named after Aneesur Rahman (1927–1987), pioneer of the molecular dynamics simulation method.
 The prize was valued at $5,000 from 2007 to 2014, and is currently valued at $10,000.